 The GAP programme was established as an independent trust by Greyhound Racing New Zealand to find homes for greyhounds when they had finished racing.
-The Trust is governed by an independent board of trustees and in 2008 became a registered charity.
+The Trust is governed by an independent Board of Trustees and in 2008 became a registered charity.
 The Trustees meet every two months to discuss operations and plan future strategy.

-And you can find out more about our Trustees below.
+You can find out more about our Trustees below.

 Alastair brings a great deal of governance and management experience to the GAP Board and he is also currently a long term director at PWC in Auckland.
 Alastair is a greyhound owner and acquired his first greyhound prior to the establishment of GAP.